Steve-Fenton/stevefenton.co.uk/src/pages/blog/2009/04/pie-charts-are-bad.md

 Now it's clear.
 The Liberal Democrats were in a uniquely gifted situation.
 If they were to team up with Labour, the combined party would be bigger than the Conservative Party.
 Equally, if they teamed up with the Conservatives, they would be the outright winners.
 The Lib Dems were the king-makers of this general election.

 And the kings of the chart world?
-Let’s agree it isn’t the pie chart.
+Let's agree it isn't the pie chart.

 ## Additional arguments

 There are many, many reasons to avoid pie charts.
 I have kept the arguments small in number to spend time illustrating them.
-I haven’t gone into discussions on polar pie charts, complex spie charts, multi-level pie charts, donut charts, or other variations.
-Suffice it to say, they don’t work in their simplest form and making them more complicated does nothing to improve things.
+I haven't gone into discussions on polar pie charts, complex spie charts, multi-level pie charts, donut charts, or other variations.
+Suffice it to say, they don't work in their simplest form and making them more complicated does nothing to improve things.

 ## Summary